emarsden/pgmacs/doc/src/schemaspy.md

 This requires the following software to be installed:

-  - SchemaSpy, installed to `~/lib/schemaspy.jar` with the default value of `pgmacs-schemaspy-cmdline`
+  - SchemaSpy, in this example installed to `~/lib/schemaspy.jar`

   - Java (available as `java` here)